Mr-McCurdy/curriculum/subjects/mathematics/precalculus/content/functions-overview.md

 where each $a \in A$ is associated with exactly one $b \in B$.

+- $A$  is called the domain, representing the set of all possible inputs.
+- $B$  is called the codomain, representing the set of potential outputs.

 ### Example

 Consider the function $f$ defined by: